-Please note that this page is currently under construction, and contains bios for our Board of Directors only at the present moment.
-We are working to incorporate more bios for staff, members and volunteers into this page.
+Please note that this page is currently under construction, and we are working to incorporate more bios for staff, members and volunteers into this page.
 If you are a volunteer, donor, or member and would like your bio to be featured here, please send a brief bio and a photo to email@example.com and we'll get you up on the site as soon as possible!

 Amy Anne Lubik holds a PhD in cancer research and works in environmental health.
 She is passionate about the social and environmental determinants of health, human rights, and environmental justice, volunteering for the Canadian Association of Physicians for the Environment, the Public Health Association of BC and Bridge for Health Coop.
 She is a long-time volunteer for Force of Nature, Amnesty International, founder of the Queensland University of Technology chapter of Universities Allied for Essential Medicines and an alumna of the Next Up Leadership program through the Canadian Centre for Policy Alternatives, BC.
 As a lover of animals and nature, she became involved in environmental advocacy when the pipelines began to threaten the Great Bear Rainforest.
 In her spare time she is a pro-am musician, playing at community events.

 "I believe all change comes from organizing at the local level.
 Force of Nature Alliance does fundamentally important work in this regard"

 Ben has been an outspoken environmental campaigner for over a decade.
 He has worked on some of the biggest environmental issues in the province of BC and has been an outspoken voice in the media.
 He is a writer, runner, vlogger, juggler, animal lover and street art addict.
 He says he would rather be doing comedy if there wasn’t so much serious stuff going on.
 Recently his focus has been working on climate solutions in partnership with First Nations and community groups around the Salish Sea.